UrbsLab/STREAMLINE/docs/source/running.md

 ## Command Line Interface
 This run mode is best for (1) most efficiently running STREAMLINE with parallelization options, (2) users comfortable with command lines, or (3) running moderate to large datasets and/or more exhaustive run parameter configurations.

 Running STREAMLINE from the command line can be done locally (with or without CPU core parallelization), or on a dask-compatable CPU computing cluster.
 Any of these scenarios can also be run from a single command (i.e. all phases at once) using a 'configuration file', or separately one phase at a time.
 Below we indicate how to run all of these possible command line run configurations using the [demonstration datasets](data.md#demonstration-data) as an example.
 As for Google Colab and Jupyter Notebook run modes, to run STREAMLINE on datasets other than the [demonstration datasets](data.md#demonstration-data), essential run parameters should be specified/updated accordingly.
-STREAMLINE command line run parameters are detailed within the [run parameters section](parameters.md).
+STREAMLINE command line run parameters specified in a configuration file, or as command line arguments have slightly different names as detailed within the [run parameters section](parameters.md).

 ### Locally
 This section explains running STREAMLINE locally using the command line interface.